 Each year on March 31, we observe International Transgender Day of Visibility (TDOV).
 The purpose is to celebrate transgender, non-binary, and gender-nonconforming people worldwide.

-Founded in 2009, the goal of TDOV is to celebrate transgender people and the accomplishments they achieve.
+Founded in 2009, TDOV is a day to celebrate transgender people and their accomplishments.
 As a result, this brings awareness to the struggles and discrimination they continue to face.

-Transgender people continue to have to fight for the same basic rights as their cis-gender counterparts.
+Transgender people continue to have to fight for the same fundamental rights as their cisgender counterparts.